-Data analysis was done by the use of SPSS.
+All the gathered data was exported from Qualtrics to SPSS for data analysis.
 First, all incomplete responses have been removed, which shrunk the data set from 218 responses to 108.
 Secondly, sensitive information about respondents was removed from the data set to ensure anonymity, such as their IP address or location.
 Following, the general demographics of the data set were analysed in terms of frequencies and descriptives.
 Next, the first hypothesis was tested by conducted a linear regression between 'time spent watching esports' and 'time spent watching esports storytelling content'.
 Furthermore, the strength of the scales was measured by looking at the Pearson's correlations between the questions in the same scale.
 Additionally, for the reliability of each scale, the Cronbach's Alpha was required to have at least .7 or higher.
 Finally, to test the second hypothesis, the scales were compared to the time spent watching esports storytelling content by means of a multiple regression.